AskarKani/Emulate-FreeRTOS-on-QEMU/Emulate_using_Eclipse_windows.md

 ## Step 3: Install the GNU Arm Embedded Toolchain and add to the PATH
 Download the GNU arm embedded toolchain from [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) and extract to the opt directory

+## Step 4: Install QEMU for Windows
+Download QEMU for windows [here](https://www.qemu.org/download/#windows) and add to the PATH variable

-## Step 4: Open LM3S6965 Demo project on Eclipse
+## Step 5: Open LM3S6965 Demo project on Eclipse
 - Click "File->Import" and
 - Select Existing projects into workspace
 - Navigate to the FreeRTOS/Demo/CORTEX_LM3S6965_GCC_QEMU and click Finish

 ![windows](https://user-images.githubusercontent.com/31447839/128664337-50aab27c-91b8-4cb0-a5f7-718900fda32f.png)

-## Step 5: Install Make and add to the PATH
+## Step 6: Install Make and add to the PATH
 Download Make for Windows from [here](http://gnuwin32.sourceforge.net/packages/make.htm)

-## Step 6: Add the Make and GNU Arm Embedded Toolchain to the PATH variable on Eclipse
+## Step 7: Add the Make and GNU Arm Embedded Toolchain to the PATH variable on Eclipse
 - Go to **"Project -> Properties"**
 - Naviagte to **"C/C++build->Environment"**
 - Add the PATH variable.